Teen Parent Units

 We only pay for new TPU buildings if your school doesn't have enough surplus space available for the TPU and there are no other suitable buildings within the community.
 If you have some surplus, but less than 200m² net, we base the funding on a mix of new space and surplus space.

 Note: Net space is the usable area in a room excluding corridors, reception areas, cleaners’ cupboards, toilets, switch rooms and network spaces.

 TPU in a Ministry-owned building

-If you have a TPU located in a Ministry-owned building at your school, you are responsible for maintaining and modernising the building, like any other building at your school.
+If you have a TPU located in a Ministry-owned building at your school, you're responsible for maintaining and modernising the building, like any other building at your school.

-TPUs count as legitimate space – they generate funding but are not counted in your SPG entitlement.
+TPUs count as legitimate space — they generate funding but aren't counted in your SPG entitlement.

-We will give you your TPU property funding with your regular school funding.
-To make sure the TPU gets its share, you must:
+We'll give you your TPU property funding with your regular school funding.
+To make sure the TPU gets its share you must: